 Earlier this year Microsoft executives were internally pushing for a bid for Slack at about $8 billion (at the time Slack was valued at $3.8 billion).
 However, this was vetoed by none other than Mr Gates and CEO Satya Nadella.
 They both believed that it was better to build than to buy, and chose to beef up Skype instead.
 So Microsoft Teams was developed as a “chat-based workspace that’s focused on real-time collaboration”.
 The first look at Microsoft Teams generated an interesting reaction from their biggest rival, Slack.

 Yesterday, on the morning of Microsoft’s launch of Teams, Stewart Butterfield the CEO of Slack took out a defiant and defensive full one-page advert in the New York Times (see below).

 ….but Slack has good reason to be concerned.

 Here is what our first look at Microsoft Teams showed

 The overwhelming first impression is the excellent integration with online Office365 (Excel, Word, Powerpoint, Outlook etc..).
 It is very impressive.
 This will immediately be of interest to enterprise users familiar with the Office ecosystem who hadn’t even considered Slack before.
 Microsoft 1, Slack 0.

-However, Microsoft yesterday demonstrated similar capabilities by pulling Twitter messages into Teams, and is looking to build a similar suite of offerings and integrations much like Slack has. iPushPull will be one of them.
+However, Microsoft yesterday demonstrated similar capabilities by pulling Twitter messages into Teams and is looking to build a similar suite of offerings and integrations as Slack has. ipushpull will be one of them.

-We found the UI to be cleaner then Slack, even if it is noticeably slow.
+We found the UI to be cleaner than Slack, even if it is noticeably slow.
 Perhaps, because everyone around the world is testing it out for themselves.

 Live data in Microsoft Teams